 After surgery, your child is moved to a recovery room where the health care team watches for complications from the surgery and anesthesia.
 If there aren't any complications, your child will be able to go home within a few hours.

-Your child will likely be sleepy and irritable for the rest of the day and possibly nauseated from the anesthetic.
+Your child will likely be sleepy and irritable for the rest of the day and possibly nauseous from the anesthesia.
 In most cases, children resume regular activities within 24 hours of the surgery.

-- If the child had hearing loss before the procedure, the doctor will also order a hearing test (audiogram) to assess hearing outcomes afterward.
+- If your child had hearing loss before the procedure, the doctor will also order a hearing test (audiogram) to evaluate hearing afterward.

 When to contact your doctor